CannonFodderr/chatapp/readme.md

 * All text inputs are sanitized.

 #### Chat features
+* Private Chats will close automatically when user leaves the conversation.
 * Chat messages display timestamps.
 * Basic implementation of help bot with @ commands
 * type @help to get current available commands